chrislambert-ky/report-ky-roadclosures/README.md

 # Project Outline: Interactive Report for Road Closures
-This document started as a project outline but I'm updating the document as a I complete work on the project.
+This document started as a project outline for [Code:You](https://code-you.org/) but I have been updating the document as a I complete work on the project.

 ## Introduction